-During the Scheme year, the pension savings of most deferred members within the Scheme were transferred to the Schlumberger UK Pension Master Trust, operated by Scottish Widows.
-The pension savings of active members, pensioner members and any deferred members with Crest Plan holdings were left within the Scheme.
+During the previous Scheme year, the pension savings of most deferred members within the Scheme were transferred to the Schlumberger UK Pension Master Trust, operated by Scottish Widows.
+The pension savings of active members (who may now be deferred members if leaving after the transfer date), pensioner members and any deferred members with Crest Plan holdings were left within the Scheme.

-The Trustees carried out the new detailed Value for Members assessment which now applies to the Scheme and concluded that the Scheme did not offer good value for members over the year to 31 March 2022, when measured against the definition required by legislation and using our interpretation of the updated statutory guidance.
-As a result, over the year to 31 March 2023, the Trustees will look to commence winding up the Scheme.
-Schlumberger plc have advised the Trustees that they have commenced a project to introduce a new pension arrangement for active employees of Schlumberger plc (including Schlumberger Oilfield UK Limited employees) from 1 April 2023 and the Trustees will therefore work with Schlumberger plc on this consolidation project alongside any plans to wind up the Scheme and transfer the rights of Scheme members into the new pension arrangement, noting that the eventual introduction of any new arrangement may be later than 1 April 2023.
-The Trustees will also work with Schlumberger plc on how to address the Crest plans and the pensioner members, which may involve assigning pensioner members' policies to the individual members.
+The Trustees previously carried out the new detailed Value for Members assessment which applies to the Scheme and concluded that the Scheme did not offer good value for members over the year to 31 March 2022, when measured against the definition required by legislation and using our interpretation of the updated statutory guidance.
+The results of the assessment to 31 March 2023 led to the same conclusion.

+Over the year to 31 March 2023, the Trustees have been in discussions with the Company to commence winding up the Scheme.
+Schlumberger plc have commenced a project to introduce a new pension arrangement for active employees of Schlumberger plc (including Schlumberger Oilfield UK Limited employees) and the Trustees are working with Schlumberger plc on this consolidation project alongside any plans to wind up the Scheme and transfer the rights of Scheme members into the new pension arrangement.
+This is expected to take place in the Scheme year ending 31 March 2024.
+The Trustees will also work with Schlumberger plc on how to address the Crest plans and the pensioner members, which involves assigning pensioner members' policies to the individual members.